Rijul-A/ignore-empty-items-jellyfin/README.md

 ## Limitations

-- Empty series will briefly appear during a library scan before the post-scan task removes them
+- Empty items will briefly appear during a library scan before the post-scan task removes them.
-- If the plugin is disabled or uninstalled, empty series will reappear on the next scan
+- If the plugin is disabled or uninstalled, empty items will reappear on the next scan.